 The Golf Wedge – The Key To Success Around The Greens

 WGS has some top rated golf wedges now available on its Online Superstore.
 With top rated golf wedges you can start saving strokes immediately.
-Most professional golfers believe the most important club in your bag is your wedges.
+Most professional golfers believe the most important clubs in your bag is your wedges.
 To some amateur golfers, top rated golf wedges may be something of an afterthought.
 In truth, it should be the most thought about club in your bag.
 The right mix of lofts, sole grinds, and bounce angles can save you from some of your worst shots.
 Top rated golf wedges are a must-have if one wants to have a good short game.
 Wedges require plenty of practice to master the variety of shots one can hit with them.
 Just watch Phil Mickelson on the PGA Tour with his wedge play around the green!

 What Is A Golf Wedge?

 A golf wedge is a subset of the iron family of golf clubs designed for special use situations.
 As a class, wedges have the highest lofts, the shortest shafts, and the heaviest club heads of the irons.
 These features generally aid the player in making accurate short-distance “lob” shots, to get the ball onto the green or out of a hazard or other tricky spot.
 In addition, wedges are designed with modified soles that aid the player in moving the clubhead through soft lies, such as sand, mud, and thick grass.
 Also, they are used to extract a ball that is embedded or even buried.
 Wedges come in a variety of configurations.
 They are generally grouped into four categories – pitching, sand, gap, and lob.